 Moving from paper to reality is one of our favorite things at yellowDog.
-One of our clients is moving on up and headed to Centennial Campus at North Carolina State University.
-We first visited the space in February--an under-construction blank canvas.
-Many drawing, research and Photoshop hours later, we had an approved plan for installation.
+One of our clients was moving on up and headed to Centennial Campus at North Carolina State University.
+When we first visited the space, we saw an under-construction blank canvas.
+Many drawing, research and Photoshop hours later, and we had an approved plan for installation.

-We recommended paint colors for the entire space and are working with custom exhibit builder NeuConcepts to create a space that is a build out of the LexisNexis brand.
+We recommended paint colors for the entire space and worked with custom exhibit builder NeuConcepts to create a space that was a build out of the LexisNexis brand.
 The entrance to the space is all windows, so we attempted to use materials and shapes that reflect and change throughout the day.
 That includes cranberry Plexiglas tiles with mirror as backing and translucent vinyl on the waiting room interior windows.

 There isn't anything we love more than helping to launch new brands.
 New brands that mean more art in Raleigh?
 Even better!

-We're excited to be a part of the team launching the FLIGHT Fund.
+We're excited to be a part of the team that launched the FLIGHT Fund.
 FLIGHT is a citizen-organized fund designed to propel creative urban projects.
 The model is simple:

 - Private donations fuel the fund.

 - Grants are awarded.

 You can learn more about the FLIGHT Fund at FLIGHTRaleigh.org.